whosawme/text-extractor/README.md

 <h3>Example:</h3>
 <h5>if:</h5>

-start_word = 'Headline'
+start_word = 'Startword'

-stop_word = 'Lessons'
+stop_word = 'Stopword'

 <b> Word doc sample: </b>

-bla bla bla
+this text wont be copied

-Headline  > bla bla bla bla
+Startword  bla bla bla

-This text will be copied including the bla'blas above^ and will end here>.
+This text will be copied including the bla'blas above^.

-Lessons:
+Stopword:
 this text wont be copied